MikeSchulze/gdUnit4/_advanced_testing/spy.md

 In contrast to a mock, a spy calls the real implementation.
 It behaves in the same way as the normal instance.

+{% include advice.html
+content="Spy is current only supported for GdScripts."
+%}
 ---

 ## How to use a Spy